Natural Sciences and Engineering Research Council of Canada (NSERC)

 How to Apply

-The Vice-President (Research) encourages nominations for this prestigious award, and will serve as nominator for those nominees recommended by the Awards Advisory Committee.
-If you wish to nominate a colleague or to be considered for VPR nomination, please submit an Expression of Interest (EOI) to email@example.com?subject=Polanyi by the internal deadline.
+The Vice-President (Research) encourages nominations for this prestigious award, and will serve as nominator for those nominees recommended by the Honours and Awards Advisory Committee.
+If you wish to nominate a colleague or to be considered for VPR nomination, please submit an Expression of Interest (EOI) to email@example.com by the internal deadline.

 An Expression of Interest will include:

-- A draft letter (two-three pages) addressed to the VPR which outlines how you/your nominee meets the criteria outlined on the program website;
+- A draft letter (two - three pages) addressed to the VPR, signed by your ADR, which outlines how you/your nominee meets the criteria outlined on the NSERC Prizes - Polanyi website.

-- An up-to-date CV (up to 10 pages) for nominee (and each member of the team, if applicable); and
+- An up-to-date CV for the nominee (and each member of the team, if applicable)

-If your nomination will be submitted by a different nominee, and therefore does not require the Vice-President's endorsement, please submit an OR-5 and a copy of the application by the external deadline to firstname.lastname@example.org?subject=Polanyi
+If your nomination will be submitted by a different nominee, and therefore does not require the Vice-President's endorsement, please submit an OR-5 and a complete nomination to firstname.lastname@example.org by the external deadline.